fleetdm/fleet/tools/fleetctl-npm/README.md

 From the command line, install `fleetctl` with `npm install -g fleetctl`.

-See the [fleetctl documentation](https://fleetdm.com/guides/fleetctl#additional-dependencies) for additional requirements for using `fleetctl package` and `fleetctl preview`.
+See the [documentation on enrolling hosts](https://fleetdm.com/guides/enroll-hosts#cli) for additional requirements for using `fleetctl package`.

 ## Usage